wlsf82/protractor-components-and-page-objects/README.md

 The `fillWithDataAndSubmit` method uses the `helper` defined in the beginning of the file to ensure that it will interact with the elements only when they are ready for it, as previously mentioned.

-> By using this practice we give the component the responsibilities of defining the elements and methods, and nothing else.
+> By using this practice we give the component the responsibilities of defining the elements and methods, nothing else.

 ___

-> Note: Page Object and components are exported with `module.exports` to expose their APIs for usage, on tests, for example.
+> Page Object and components are exported with `module.exports` to expose their APIs for usage, on tests, for example.

 Now let's see how a test file would look like.